-- (2) The Secretary of State may by order exempt any person or class of persons, either unconditionally or subject to such conditions as may be imposed by or under the order, from all or any of the provisions of this Act relating to those who are not [F36British citizens]. - An order under this subsection, if made with respect to a class of persons, shall be made by statutory instrument, which shall be subject to annulment in pursuance of a resolution of either House of Parliament. - (3) [F37Subject to subsection (3A) below,] the provisions of this Act relating to those who are not [F36British citizens] shall not apply to any person so long as he is a member of a mission (within the meaning of the M5Diplomatic Privileges Act 1964), a person who is a member of the family and forms part of the household of such a member, or a person otherwise entitled to the like immunity from jurisdiction as is conferred by that Act on a diplomatic agent. - [F38(3A) For the purposes of subsection (3), a member of a mission other than a diplomatic agent (as defined by the 1964 Act) is not to count as a member of a mission unless- - (a) he was resident outside the United Kingdom, and was not in the United Kingdom, when he was offered a post as such a member; and - (b) he has not ceased to be such a member after having taken up the post. - (4) The provisions of this Act relating to those who are not [F36British citizens], other than the provisions relating to deportation, shall also not apply to any person so long as either- - (a) he is subject, as a member of the home forces, to service law; or - (b) being a member of a Commonwealth force or of a force raised under the law of any F39. . . colony, protectorate or protected state, is undergoing or about to undergo training in the United Kingdom with any body, contingent or detachment of the home forces; or - (c) he is serving or posted for service in the United Kingdom as a member of a visiting force or of any force raised as aforesaid or as a member of an international headquarters or defence organisation designated for the time being by an Order in Council under section 1 of the M6International Headquarters and Defence Organisations Act 1964. - (5) Where a person having a limited leave to enter or remain in the United Kingdom becomes entitled to an exemption under this section, that leave shall continue to apply after he ceases to be entitled to the exemption, unless it has by then expired; and a person is not to be regarded for purposes of this Act as having been [F40] settled in the
+(2) The Secretary of State may by order exempt any person or class of persons, either unconditionally or subject to such conditions as may be imposed by or under the order, from all or any of the provisions of this Act relating to those who are not [F38British citizens].

+An order under this subsection, if made with respect to a class of persons, shall be made by statutory instrument, which shall be subject to annulment in pursuance of a resolution of either House of Parliament.

+- (3) [F39]Subject to subsection (3A) below,] the provisions of this Act relating to those who are not [F38]British citizens] shall not apply to any person so long as he is a member of a mission (within the meaning of the M5Diplomatic Privileges Act 1964), a person who is a member of the family and forms part of the household of such a member, or a person otherwise entitled to the like immunity from jurisdiction as is conferred by that Act on a diplomatic agent. - [F40(3A) For the purposes of subsection (3), a member of a mission other than a diplomatic agent (as defined by the 1964 Act) is not to count as a member of a mission unless- - (a) he was resident outside the United Kingdom, and was not in the United Kingdom, when he was offered a post as such a member; and - (b) he has not ceased to be such a member after having taken up the post. - (4) The provisions of this Act relating to those who are not [F38British citizens], other than the provisions relating to deportation, shall also not apply to any person so long as either- - (a) he is subject, as a member of the home forces, to service law; or - (b) being a member of a Commonwealth force or of a force raised under the law of any ^{F41}... colony, protectorate or protected state, is undergoing or about to undergo training in the United Kingdom with any body, contingent or detachment of the home forces; or - (c) he is serving or posted for service in the United Kingdom as a member of a visiting force or of any force raised as aforesaid or as a member of an international headquarters or defence organisation designated for the time being by an Order in Council under section 1 of the M6International Headquarters and Defence Organisations Act 1964.

-Changes to legislation: Immigration Act 1971 is up to date with all changes known to be in force on or before 23 June 2024.
+Changes to legislation: Immigration Act 1971 is up to date with all changes known to be in force on or before 13 February 2024.
 There are changes that may be brought into force at a future date.
 Changes that have been made appear in the content and are referenced with annotations.
 (See end of Document for details)